 So, I use the data at least once a week to track our performance, which allows me to have an informed discussion with my team including the area managers, product manager, L&D manager, HR manager.
 We use that data, and we discuss it religiously each week in a trade meeting.
 On a monthly deep dive, we will discuss it further and look at how are we performing, for example, on our coffee sentiment v our competitors.
 And then on a quarterly basis, it forms part of my strategy for the next 3 - 6 - 12 months, all based on facts and not fiction.

-Google, Google reviews on national television.
+Google, for me, goes hand in hand with Google pushing reviews on national television.
 And whenever that happens, we see a spike in the number of people that give us Google feedback.
 Without being ageist in any way at all, it's a certain age profile that uses Google - it's used busy people on the go, tech-savvy, they can do it there and then.
 Google encourages and pushes you to give feedback.
 So the feedback in Google is probably more of an emotion of how they're feeling.
 And then you get less granular feedback from the Google element, more generalized than what you can get from TripAdvisor.

 The scoring from Trip is usually a little bit higher than what Google is.
 And I think again, that's probably more down to the volume of Google.
 And the spare moment feedback that our customers can give, on TripAdvisor where you have to log on to TripAdvisor and go out of your way to give feedback.
 And generally, you're either really happy on TripAdvisor when you're giving feedback there, or really upset.